gadgilav/shipmentStatus/README.md

 Click the "FETCH STATUS" button to fetch and display the current status of the shipment based on the tracking number.

-To clear the displayed status and refresh, click the "REFRESH" button.
+To clear the displayed status and refresh, click the "RESET" button.

 Installation
 To use this component in your Salesforce org, follow these steps: